Student Health Insurance

 New Students

 All students at Rice are required to have health insurance.
 Many students choose to utilize the health insurance plan sponsored through Rice University, which is provided by Aetna.
-Please note that this health insurance plan is not administered by Student Health.
-Therefore questions regarding coverage, claims, etc. should not be directed to Student Health.
+Please note that this health insurance plan is not administered by Student Health; therefore, questions regarding coverage, claims, etc. should be directed to the Rice Student Insurance department, not to Student Health Services.

 Parents

-If you will be using your own health insurance plan to cover your son or daughter while at Rice, please look at the specific details of your plan.
-Most importantly, how much coverage does it supply and how flexible is that coverage.
-If you have a managed care plan (e.g., HMO) then there is significant risk that your son or daughter will experience unreasonable delay, or denial, by your healthcare insurance plan should laboratory, radiographic, or specialist services be required.
-Many restrictive plans will use terms such as "Emergency services are 100% covered while out of network".
-This sounds reassuring; however, it leaves enormous holes in health care coverage.
-The most common scenarios encountered by college students are not emergencies.
-Furthermore the health insurance company defines "emergency" as care provided in a hospital emergency room.
-The following example illustrates the difficulties involved with restrictive plans.
+If you will be using your own health insurance plan to cover your son or daughter while at Rice, please carefully review the specific details of your plan, particularly the level of coverage provided and the flexibility of that coverage.
+If you are enrolled in a managed care plan (e.g., an HMO), there is a significant risk that your student may experience delays or denials in coverage for laboratory testing, imaging (radiology), or specialist services when they are needed.
+Many restrictive plans may state that “emergency services are 100% covered while out of network,” which may appear reassuring; however, this can leave significant gaps in coverage.
+Most healthcare needs experienced by college students are not classified as emergencies.
+In addition, insurance companies typically define “emergency” care as services provided in a hospital emergency department.

 Example

-This scenario and many others like it are the most common types of situations that occur in college students with restrictive plans.
-If you have a managed care plan you should strongly consider purchasing a supplemental plan for your son or daughter while they are attending Rice University.
+Situations like this are among the most common challenges faced by college students with restrictive insurance plans.
+If you are enrolled in a managed care plan, you are strongly encouraged to consider purchasing a supplemental insurance plan for your student while they are attending Rice University.